tendermint/spec/rfc/005-soft-chain-upgrades.md

 information across different versions.
 The RPC will therefore need to know which heights corresponds to which version and then be able to communicate this to the clients.
-This would most likely require clients to be versatile to handling the different block versions.
-For example block explorers would also take on the burden of supporting all block versions across a chain.
+This would most likely require clients to be versatile to handling the different block versions unless it was possible for the data to be transformed to an earlier version.
+For example, block explorers would also take on the burden of supporting all block versions across a chain.
+Clients would indicate the latest version they support in the RPC call itself e.g.
+`/v3/block?height=100`.
+The node would know what version the block at height 100 was.
+If it was greater than v3 it would return a version error indicating the version the block explorer would need to support.
+If it was less or equal to v3 then it would return the block (which contains version information).

 ### Light Clients

 Similar to RPC, light clients will also need to be wary of block protocol changes and be able to handle them accordingly.
 Depending on these changes, there might be the need for special verification logic across signed headers with different versions.
+If a light client bisected to a height where it didn't have the version it would return an error.

 ### Implications